cslewislives/Handler/README.md

 ## Getting Started

 Intended as an intranet app for a local business.
-To see use as a base please fork and yarn add the necessary modules
+To use as a base please fork and yarn add the necessary modules

 ### Prerequisites